ROCm/rmm-rocm/README.md

 RMM.

-By default if a `MemoryResource` is not set explicitly, RMM uses the `CudaMemoryResource`, which uses `cudaMalloc` for allocating device memory.
+By default if a `MemoryResource` is not set explicitly, RMM uses the `CudaMemoryResource`, which uses `hipMalloc` for allocating device memory.

 `rmm.reinitialize()` provides an easy way to initialize RMM with specific memory resource options across multiple devices.
 See `help(rmm.reinitialize)` for full details.

-For lower-level control, the `rmm.mr.set_current_device_resource()` function can be used to set a different MemoryResource for the current CUDA device.
-For example, enabling the `ManagedMemoryResource` tells RMM to use `cudaMallocManaged` instead of `cudaMalloc` for allocating memory:
+For lower-level control, the `rmm.mr.set_current_device_resource()` function can be used to set a different MemoryResource for the current device.
+For example, enabling the `ManagedMemoryResource` tells RMM to use `hipMallocManaged` instead of `hipMalloc` for allocating memory:

 ```python
 >>> import rmm